 How long does a construction defect case take?

-Cases involving substandard construction can be time-consuming and expensive.
+Cases involving a construction dispute can be time-consuming and expensive.
 Both parties will need to retain experts to testify to the quality of the work and the potential damages.
 Moreover, the parties may wish to conduct depositions (or interviews) with each of the parties involved to determine the exact terms of the contract and quality of the work.
 For these reasons, it is important to fully discuss your situation and to consider the relative costs of litigation and repairing the defects.
 If the issues with the home can be cured with $2,000 in repairs, it probably makes sense to avoid a lawsuit.
-However, if the damages are significant, litigation can be a critical option.
+However, if the damages are significant, litigation of a construction dispute can be a critical option.

 What if there are different issues with the construction?